gallyamb/time-test/README.md

 # Testing concurrent code

 The above approach will work.
 Even library code will reflect time changes.
 But of course there will be some limitations: clock changes will be visilbe only within current thread.
 This is often enough

-If you want for some reason to test concurrent code, that works with time, you have another option - `org.time:time-core:0.1.0` and `org.time.test:time-test-plain:0.1.0`!
+If you want for some reason to test concurrent code, that works with time, you have another option - `io.github.gallyamb.time:time-core:0.1.0` and `io.github.gallyamb.time.test:time-test-plain:0.1.0`!

-Adding `org.time:time-core:0.1.0` to your production classpath allows you to obtain current time from `Now.offsetDateTime()` and other methods (there are a lot in `org.time.Now`).
-And adding `org.time.test:time-test-plain:0.1.0` allows you to change time not only within one thread, but all threads at once.
+Adding `io.github.gallyamb.time:time-core:0.1.0` to your production classpath allows you to obtain current time from `Now.offsetDateTime()` and other methods (there are a lot in `io.github.gallyamb.time.Now`).
+And adding `io.github.gallyamb.time.test:time-test-plain:0.1.0` allows you to change time not only within one thread, but all threads at once.
 Of course, it'll work only if you obtain time instances from `org.time.Now`.
 But it's not such a big deal, if you want to get testable code

 ## Example